atlasxomics/ATX_epigenomics/analysis/epigenomics_tutorial.md

 ### Genome tracks of marker genes

-Local chromatin accessablity can be plotted against [genome browser tracks](https://www.archrproject.com/bookdown/track-plotting-with-archrbrowser.html).
+Local chromatin accessibility can be plotted against [genome browser tracks](https://www.archrproject.com/bookdown/track-plotting-with-archrbrowser.html).
 Here, we plot all genes in `marker_genes_subset` and save them as PDF in the ArchRProject/Plots directory.